 How To Study For The Bar Exam

 The MBE is about practice and memorization.
-You can't beat the MBE if you haven't memorized the material.
+When it comes to MBE prep, you can't beat the MBE if you haven't memorized the material.
 However, in addition to pure memorization, practice bar exam questions are important and you should do as many as possible.
 If you don't review your answers, particularly wrong answers, you won't get nearly as much out of the practice questions.
 For topics you have trouble with on practice questions, make a note on the corresponding Critical Pass flashcard.

 Finally, you should do at least one full MBE exam under timed conditions.
 But that's not it.
 Before the full simulated exam, do at least two or three half-day, three-hour exams.
 You should also do regular one-hour sets of 33 or 34 questions .